alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 1. the underlying algorithms or methods your code is implementing or using, and
 1. the research domain or question for which you are applying them.

-We will not evaluate you on the complexity of the algorithm, but in your understanding of its implementation, awareness of its potential drawbacks, and its overall appropriateness to solve the problem you are trying to address.
+We will not evaluate you on how complicated your algorithm is, but in your understanding of its implementation, awareness of its potential drawbacks, and its overall appropriateness to solve the problem you are trying to address.

 You can write new code specifically for the interview if you so choose, but existing examples of work are encouraged, as long as the code was substantially written by you.
 You should be prepared to answer questions about both the code and the research challenge it addresses or the algorithm it demonstrates.